1. What are Metsä Board's main products and what are their typical end uses?

 11. What is Metsä Board's relationship with Metsä Fibre?

 Metsä Fibre is a producer of pulp and sawn timber, and, like Metsä Board, part of Metsä Group.
 Metsä Board owns 24.9% of Metsä Fibre, which guarantees Metsä Board's self-sufficiency in pulp.
 Metsä Fibre's annual pulp capacity is roughly 3.2 tonnes and consists mainly of softwood pulp.
 Read more about Metsä Group's structure in here.

-12. What is Metsä Board's total annual pulp surplus?
+12. What is Metsä Board's relationship with Norra Skog?